Military dictatorship in Brazil: Resistance

 Goulart's fall worried many citizens.
 Many students, Marxists, and workers formed groups that opposed military rule.
 A minority of these adopted direct armed struggle, while most supported political solutions to reverse the mass suspension of human rights in the country.
 In the first few months after the coup, thousands of people were detained, while thousands of others were removed from their civil service or university positions.

 In 1968 there was a brief relaxation of the nation's repressive policies.
 Experimental artists and musicians formed the Tropicália movement during this time.
 However, some of the major popular musicians such as Gilberto Gil and Caetano Veloso, for instance, were arrested, imprisoned, and exiled.
-Chico Buarque also left the country, in exile, to Italy.
+Chico Buarque also left the country to live in exile in Italy.

 In 1969 the 8th October Revolutionary Movement kidnapped Charles Burke Elbrick, the U.S. ambassador to Brazil.
 The resistance fighters demanded the release of imprisoned dissidents who were being tortured in exchange for Elbrick.
 The government responded by adopting more brutal measures of counter-insurgency, leading to the assassination of Carlos Marighella, a guerrilla leader, two months after Elbrick's kidnapping.
 This marked the beginning of the decline of armed opposition.
 In 1970, Nobuo Okuchi, the Japanese consul general in Sāo Paulo, was kidnapped, while Curtis C. Cutter, the U.S. consul in Porto Alegre, was wounded in the shoulder but escaped being kidnapped.
 Also in 1970, Ehrenfried von Holleben, the West German ambassador, was kidnapped in Rio de Janeiro and one of his bodyguards was killed.

+Daily life

+During the military dictatorship, censorship affected many aspects of everyday cultural life in Brazil.
+Books, newspapers, television programs, theater productions, and even popular music were required to undergo an analysis by the government censors before reaching the public.
+Journalists, for example, sometimes responded by leaving blank spaces or replacing censored material with random material, showing the readers that there was interference by the government.
+Musicians and artists often used metaphor and indirect language to criticize the government while trying to avoid the censorship.
+Some cultural movements such as Tropicália came out during this period and used all kinds of art to challenge political repression.

+Despite repression and censorship, the military government had support among some sectors of the population, specifically during the period of economic growth known as the Brazilian Miracle (approximately 1968–1973).
+During this period of time Brazil experienced high rates of economic expansion, industrial growth, and large infrastructure projects, which improved opportunities and for parts of the population access to consumer goods.
+As a result of all that, some Brazilians saw the government positively during this period, even while there was almost no political freedom and opposition was suppressed.